altocodenl/tagaway/readme.md

    - Order pictures within tag?
 Set priorities!

 - Other
+   - Favicon & icons.
-   Privacy with regard to backup & debug tools
+   - Privacy with regard to backup & debug tools
       - Server access logs are deleted after 7 days.
-      - Error logs are kept but user info will be purged from them if user is deleted.
+      - Error logs are kept but user info will be manually purged from them if user is deleted.
       - DB dumps are eliminated after a month.
    - Report pictures.
    - QR code to share.